willfindlay/honors-thesis/thesis/thesis.md

 \begin{align*}
 \texttt{key} &= (\texttt{device number} << 32) + \texttt{inode number}
 \end{align*}
 where $<<$ is the left bitshift operation.
-In other words, we take the filesystem's device ID in the upper 32 bits of our key, and the inode number in the lower 32 bits.
+In other words, ebpH takes the filesystem's device ID in the upper 32 bits of our key, and the inode number in the lower 32 bits.
 This method provides a simple and efficient way to uniquely map keys to profiles.